JakubTesarek/dbgr/README.md

 # DBGR
-Dbgr [read 'debugger'] is a terminal tool to test and debug HTTP APIs.
+Dbgr [read 'ˌdiːˈbʌɡər'] is a terminal tool to test and debug HTTP APIs.

 ## Project setup
 To setup a project create new directory and inside create .py file with this content: